-- Food, \$446 (51% of income)
+- Food, \$446

 For more information, data sources, updates in calculations, and cost breakdowns for each case study or for further income scenarios, see Appendix A. For comparisons to previous years, see Appendix B.

 How Food Insecurity Links to our Community